Your guide to visiting Lourdes: Everything you need to know

 Planning a holiday can be time consuming and at times confusing.
 We have created this guide about Lourdes to help you prepare for your trip to this historic town.
 Our first visit to Lourdes was back in 2013 when we came to the Pyrenees on a cycling holiday.
 We are now lucky to call this part of France home and Lourdes is somewhere we visit on a weekly basis to shop or grab a coffee.
+Whether you are coming on a pilgrimage to visit the famous grotto, for health purposes, or to enjoy the stunning mountains this guide will help you prepare for your visit.

 Lourdes is located in the southwest of France in the foothills of the Pyrenees mountains.
-It is one of the most important religious sites in the world and over 5 million people visit each year.
+It is one of the most important religious sites in the world and over 5 million pilgrims visit each year.
 The main tourist season runs from Easter to October and July and August are the busiest months.
 Over the winter months, many hotels, and businesses close, and while it is still possible to visit Lourdes at this time of the year, your accommodation choices will be reduced.

-While most visitors to Lourdes are coming to experience the Sanctuary of our Lady of Lourdes, it is also a great base for other activities in the Pyrenees.
+While most visitors to Lourdes are coming as pilgrims to experience the Sanctuary of our Lady of Lourdes, it is also a great base for other activities in the Pyrenees.
 There are a range of activities within the town itself, but it is also a great base for those who wish to explore the Pyrenees mountains and everything they have to offer.
 Most of the major attractions within the Pyrenees National park are within a 1 hour drive of Lourdes.
 There are also options to catch a bus to some destinations in the park.

 How to get to Lourdes